Introduction to Omnidirectional Antennas

 Some of the popular omnidirectional antennas commonly used by amateur radio operators are briefly described below.

 - Quadrifilar Helical (QFH) antenna – This is a robust omnidirectional antenna often used for working LEO satellites.
 It is a compact structure that can easily be enclosed in a cylindrical tubular hosing made of suitable non-conductive plastic material with low dielectric loss at the operating frequency.
 Thus it can be a weatherproof antenna that may conveniently be mounted on a mast.
-It does not require and counterpoise radials or a ground system to function efficiently.
+It does not require counterpoise radials or a ground system to function efficiently.
 The radiation pattern of a QFH antenna is circularly polarized and is truly omnidirectional in the azimuth plane, while it is nearly omnidirectional in the elevation plane.
 The overall coverage for LEO satellite work is excellent.

 - Turnstile antenna – Typically, there are two variants of this antenna.
-The Normal Mode which is horizontally polarized and the Axial Mode which is circularly polarized.
+The Normal Mode is horizontally polarized and the Axial Mode is circularly polarized.
 For LEO satellite work, the circularly polarized axial mode turnstile antenna is used.
 It consists of two dipoles which are oriented at 90%deg; with respect to one another in a crossed dipole configuration.
 Both dipoles are simultaneously driven but with a 90° phase difference usually achieved using a 1/4λ phasing harness.
 This structure is placed above an artificial ground plane comprising of two crossed conductors of proper length.
 The resulting antenna is mast mountable and produces an omnidirectional pattern in azimuth as well as in elevation above ground.
 Another variant of the typical turnstile antenna is the canted-turnstile which is quite commonly used as a circularly polarized omnidirectional antenna onboard many LEO satellites.